Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+A humble stall at 26 Tai Seng Street, known for its clear, umami-packed Fish Soup.
+The soup is light and brimming with slices of fresh fish.
 Ask for the deep-fried fish version for an added crispy texture!
 This Singapore street food stall is perfect for a light lunch.

 22. J2 Famous Crispy Curry Puff